 RStrap Explorer contains four primary tabs: 1) “Survey Indices” contains stock level estimates of biomass and abundance (Figure 1), 2) “Age & Length Distributions” contains length and age frequency plots (Figure 2), 3) “Recruitment” displays recruitment indices, and 4) “Help” provides additional context to the survey data and analysis.
 The input interface for RStrap Explorer is divided into two parts: basic and advanced inputs.
 Basic inputs are those like species, season, and survey year(s).
 Advanced inputs allow the user to define the length or age of recruitment, select whether they would like analyses conducted by length and/or age, and so on.
-This application was built for data exploration and allow the user to obtain quick and easy visualization of survey data, before the thorough the data checking and analysis required for formal stock assessment begins.
+This application was built for data exploration and allow the user to obtain quick and easy visualization of survey data, before the thorough data checking and analysis required for formal stock assessment begins.

 Figure 1: - Screen shot of the “Survey Indices” page of the RStrap Explorer application.
 The “Basic Inputs” sidebar is fixed across all pages and allows the user to specify the species, NAFO Divisions, season, and survey years of interest.
 The “Biomass Index” sub-tab is illustrated here.
 This sub-tab shows a time-series of biomass data with 95% confidence intervals, with a break in the lines when the survey gear changed from an Engle to Campelen trawl, for both cod (Gadus morhua; species code 438) and American Plaice (Hippoglossoides platessoides; species code 889).
 All trend lines can be toggled off using plotly’s dynamic user interface.
-The user also has the ability to hover over the points to compare estimates and export the figure as a png file.

 Figure 2: - “Age and Length Frequencies” tab of the RStrap Explorer tool.
 This tab illustrates the length frequency distributions of both cod (Gadus morhua; species code 438) and American plaice (Hippoglossoides platessoides; species code 889) binned into 2 cm length bins.
 The binning is easily modified using the “Length Group” field in the “Advanced Options” drop down menu (shown on left side).